RobinKwong/robinkwong.github.io/_posts/2017-03-26-need-for-news.markdown

 - How can we create a need for news by igniting curiosity?
 How can we make the FT a place that sparks new enquiry, instead of one that just answers our readers questions?

-- How can journalism encourage exploration, particularly through the use of digital technologies including interactivity and Virtual Reality?
+- How can journalism encourage exploration, particularly through the use of digital technologies including interactivity and virtual reality?

 - How do we tell stories that create emotional understanding and empathy?